 [NeetoAuth] → [target Neeto product]

-Once verification passes, NeetoAuth signs the user (or consumer) in on its own side.
-First-time consumers are routed through a one-time profile-completion screen (name + country + time zone) before continuing; returning consumers and workspace users skip straight through.
+Once verification passes, NeetoAuth signs the team member (or customer) in on its own side.
+First-time customers are routed through a one-time profile-completion screen (name + country + time zone) before continuing; returning customers and workspace team members skip straight through.

 Step 6: Target Neeto product establishes its own session